mremolt/docker_workshop/README.md

 Task: Based upon docker_rvm, install passenger, add a simple config.ru and run it as CMD.
 Expose the passenger port and test.

-Hint: Use ADD to get the config.ru into the container.
+Hint: Use ADD to get config.ru into the container.
+Hint: See http://rack.github.io/ (second code sample) for the min config.ru

 Spoilers: docker_passenger